deepns/deepns.github.io/_posts/2020-03-21-some-notes-on-filesystems-part2.md

     - linux
 ---

-This is in continuation of mu [previous post on filesystems](https://deepns.github.io/tech/some-notes-on-filesystems/).
+This is in continuation of my [previous post on filesystems](https://deepns.github.io/tech/some-notes-on-filesystems/).
 The last post briefly covered the following filesystems.

 - autofs - file systems mounted on demand and unmounted automatically after the expiry window
 - cgroupfs - a virtual filesystem to manage operations in Linux cgroups